 14. Antalya, Turkey

 The Mediterranean Sea sitting against the backdrop of beautiful Antalya, Turkey makes it a desired vacation spot for travelers.
-From the beautiful sand beaches and warm weather to the waterfalls, cliffs, and sunsets, it is a perfect vacation.
+From the beautiful sandy beaches and warm weather to the waterfalls, cliffs, and sunsets, it is a perfect vacation.

 Lara and Konyaalti beaches are the most popular and are easily identified by the many luxury resorts that line the coast.
 History buffs visit Antalya to explore the ruins of the Aspendos, an ancient city dating back to AD 16.
-The town is a mix of mosques, ruins, cafés and an old town square where locals congregate.
+The town is a mix of mosques, ruins, cafés, and an old town square where locals congregate.

 Accommodation: Best All-Inclusive Resorts in Antalya